How to use reusable sanitary pads - our easy guide!

-It's school run time, you're chivvying kids along to brush their teeth properly, put on their shoes without being asked again and suddenly you feel a familiar moist feeling between your legs and realise that your period has arrived.
+It's school run time, you're chivvying kids along to brush their teeth properly, put on their shoes without being asked again.
+Suddenly you feel a familiar moist feeling between your legs and realise that your period has arrived.

 Normally, your heart would sink, but it's great news on this occasion because it means you can try out your new eco friendly Cheeky reusable sanitary pads which you're strangely excited to try.